kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 Unfortunately, the answer for MoqTransport is "it depends".

-Thus the properties of the object model are dynamic and can vary wildly depending on the application.
+And thus the properties of the object model are fully dynamic.
 Each track has one of 4 "delivery preferences" that dictates the mapping to QUIC streams.
 The application/relay can further drop, reorder, and prioritize objects.
-The transport has become so undefined that some argue this can be done within QUIC streams themselves, invalidating the properties of QUIC streams.
+The properties of the transport have become so undefined that some argue even objects within a QUIC stream can be dropped/reordered, defeating the entire point of using streams.

 We've managed to define so many optional properties that nothing concrete is left.
 This causes a migraine for everyone involved; you can't build a generic library nor can you reason about what the transport actually provides to the application.
-The object model only serves to give the same name to wildly different "objects".
+The object model only serves to give the same name to wildly different "objects", confusing even those most versed in the draft.

 MoqTransfork takes a different approach.
-QUIC provides concrete properties that MoqTransfork then extends, such as the ability to subscribe and prioritize.
+QUIC provides concrete properties that MoqTransfork then extends for the purpose of live media, such as the ability to subscribe and prioritize.
-The object model provided is static, so a "group" behaves identically regardless of the application, implementation, relay, or client.
+The object model is static, so a "group" behaves identically regardless of the application, implementation, relay, or client.

 There is no implicit mapping to media; the application instead builds on top the concrete properties provided by MoqTransfork.